 The transformation was a dramatic one.
 From common soil to the faces of angels, man manipulated clay in such a way as to create artistic life from it.
 Many sculptures later carved in stone or cast in bronze found their birth in clay.
 While terracotta works are found throughout the world, terracotta from Italy deserves special consideration.
 In fact, the word terracotta hails from Italy and is recognized universally to denote fired clay.
 It is no wonder then that Italy would host some of the world's most fantastic terracotta sculptures.
 Even those terracotta figures which served as drafts or molds for bronze and stone are magnificent works in their own right; sometimes achieving a degree of intensity and emotion impossible to attain in other mediums.

-Terracotta sculptures used as models for bronze and stone sculptures often did not s survive past their initial use.
+Terracotta sculptures used as models for bronze and stone sculptures often did not survive past their initial use.
 Many of these works were left unfired, leaving them fragile and subject to cracks and breakage.
 Some were destroyed in the process of making molds.
 Many were just abandoned to the elements.
 Few sculptors took the time to preserve their original studies in terracotta.
 Luckily, some wonderful examples of terracotta sculpture were left behind by Venetian sculptor Antonio Canova.
-Whether Canova, feeling his imminent fame, preserved is works for posterity or whether he kept the terracotta sketches for sentimental reasons is unknown.
+Whether Canova, feeling his imminent fame, preserved his work for posterity or whether he kept the terracotta sketches for sentimental reasons is unknown.
 However, we are very fortunate that so many of his terracotta works have survived.

 Canova's interpretation of the popular Greek myth involving Cupid and Psyche is one of his most popular sculptures.
 In it the graceful winged Cupid delicately lifts the sleeping Psyche to wake her with his kiss.
 In his embrace her arms stretch poetically upward to find him, her hair tumbling softly down, her faced upturned to his searching lips.
 Most of us are familiar with the final marble sculpture.
 Its smooth finish and delicate contours impress upon the viewer Canova's romanticized vision.